 Bill planted the first vines in 1982 (some of these original vines are still producing) and their first commercial vintage was from 1988.
 He firmly believes the best wine possible is made directly in the vineyard.
 He tries to find a balance in his vineyards, letting sugar form naturally through the vines rather than through dehydration.
 He strives for concentration and intensity in the fruit (much of this comes naturally from the vineyard terroir), yet he does not want a wine that is overly extracted.

-The typical total production between his Mt.
-Veeder vineyard and his lower Sonoma vineyard is only about 1200 cases per year.
-For more information visit: www.randomridge.com or their blog: http://randomridge.blogspot.com/
+The typical total production between their Mt.
+Veeder vineyard and the lower Sonoma vineyard is only about 1200 cases per year.
+The wines are selectively distributed in wine shops and restaurants in both northern and southern California.
+For more information and to join their mailing list, visit: www.randomridge.com or their blog: http://randomridge.blogspot.com/